Better sleep, the key to your problems. Basics n°1 about sleep

-The problem is that we often do not manage to catch up on the lack of sleep.
+The problem is that we do not really manage to catch up on the lack of sleep.
 And over the long-term, sleep loss can weaken your mental and physical health.
-After several years, this is where your body suddenly drops out without warning you and makes you fall into a burnout.
-And that’s what the Circular team wants you to avoid.
+After several years, this is where your body suddenly drops out without warning you and makes you fall into a burnout or other health conditions.
+That's what the Circular team wants you to avoid.

-Your sleep is a reflection of your stamina during the day.
-No other activity delivers so many benefits with so little effort!
+Your stamina during the day is a reflection of your sleep and no other activity delivers so many benefits with so little effort!

 At Circular we believe that the day starts with the night before.
-That’s why we give a lot of importance to understanding your nightly sleep and how to bounce back from sleep loss.
-By getting on a healthy sleep journey, you will find your vitality back and your best stamina for you to perform to your true potential.
+That's why we give a lot of importance to understanding your sleep and how to bounce back from sleep loss.
+By getting on a healthy sleep journey, you will find your vitality back to perform to your true potential.

 As a result of this series, we will break down sleep in several articles for you to understand its composition, its process, and its benefits.
 How much sleep do we really need?
 Let’s demystify sleep together.
 If you want to know more about your own sleep cycle read: Your own sleep cycle.
 Basics n°2 about sleep.